 The term affordability is very subjective.
 What is affordable for one may not be affordable for another.
 It highly depends upon the income and personal situation.
 There are sustainable brands that are very expensive and are not accessible to many people.
 One thing that we need to keep in mind as consumers is that we need to differentiate between what we actually want and need.
 Of course, there are a number of brands that offer sustainable fashion at a comparatively affordable price.

 There are hundreds of vintage stores and charity shops that offer second-hand fashion garments at a fraction of the price.
 On the other hand, there are brands that offer good fashion at a price similar to the prices of high street brands many of us usually shop from.

 But can sustainable fashion really be cost-effective?
 The answer is yes.
 Many sustainable brands are already affordable.
 Especially when we understand how great second-hand shopping can be.
 The term ‘thrifting’ is becoming extremely popular nowadays not just because of how affordable it is but because it highly encourages the recycling and reuse of fashion garments.

 ‘R’ of Sustainable Clothing: Recycle, Reuse, and Repair

 There are numerous ways in which you can recycle your old clothes.
-You give your old t-shirt a new life by creating different things by it.
-For eg it can be repurposed as makeup removing pads, grocery bag, cushion cover, or maybe headbands.
+You give your old t-shirt a new life by creating different things with it.
+For eg it can be repurposed as makeup removing pads, grocery bags, cushion covers, or maybe headbands.